astrolabsoftware/grafink/README.md

   spark {
     // The base path where data will be generated.
 Note that partitioning of the original data is maintained dataPath = "/test/intermediate/base/path"
+    // Whether to clear IDManager data when running grafink in delete mode to delete data from JanusGraph clearOnDelete = false
   }
   // This configuration is used by IDManager backed by HBase hbase {